Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Discussion and Future Work

 \section{Discussion and Future Work}

-The strategies outlined in this paper illustrate how the {\it WFIRST} SN survey can be modified to increase the number of SNe~Ia examined, and the redshift range over which they are found.
-These strategies are intended as reference options that can be updated and expanded upon to perform more rigorous optimisations.
+The strategies outlined in this paper illustrate how the {\it WFIRST} SN survey can be modified to increase the number of SNe~Ia and to increase the redshift range over which they are found.
+These strategies are intended as reference options that can be updated and expanded upon to perform more rigorous optimizations.

-Future optimisation of the survey may include trading depth or area and adjusting the cadence of the light curves.
-In addition, the current redshift distribution proposed by the SDT report could be further optimised with relatively small tweaks to the survey.
-Below we discuss in more detail some of the ways in which the survey could be optimised.
+Future optimization of the survey may include trading depth or area and adjusting the cadence of the light curves.
+In addition, the current redshift distribution proposed by the SDT report could be further optimized with relatively small modifications to the survey.
+Below we discuss in more detail some of the ways in which the survey could be optimized.

-Our simulations currently assume that the redshift of each SN is perfectly known.
-In reality, the SNe will have varying levels of redshift accuracy/precision based on how the redshift is determined.
-The accuracy of the redshift affects observation choices such as exposure times, the accuracy of classification routines, and potential biases that propagate to the Hubble diagram.
-Meanwhile the uncertainty in the redshift propagates directly to constraining cosmological parameters.
+Our analysis currently assumes that the redshift of each SN or its host galaxy is perfectly known.
+In reality, we will know the redshift of the SN with varying levels of accuracy based on how well it is determined.
+The accuracy of the redshift affects observation choices such as exposure times, the precision of classification routines, and potential biases that propagate to the Hubble diagram.
+Meanwhile, the uncertainty in the redshift propagates directly to constraining cosmological parameters.

-We will likely use a combination of relatively high-resolution spectroscopic host-galaxy redshifts, lower-resolution {\it WFIRST} grism host-galaxy redshifts, SN+galaxy photometric redshifts, and spectroscopic redshifts from the SNe themselves.
-Further complicating the issue, the redshifts (and their uncertainties) will be updated and improved during the course of the survey.
+{\red To obtain redshifts the {\it WFIRST} strategy will likely use a combination of high-resolution spectroscopic host-galaxy redshifts, lower-resolution {\it WFIRST} grism host-galaxy redshifts, SN+galaxy photometric redshifts, and spectroscopic redshifts from the SNe themselves.
+Further complicating the issue, the redshifts (and their uncertainties) will be updated and improved during the course of the survey.}

+{\red If redshifts were to be obtained primarily via photometry of the SN~Ia and its host galaxy (i.e., photo-$z$), then it is important to understand how well these photo-$z$ values can be determined.

+The photometric redshift noise, $\Delta z/(1+z)$, scales roughly as SNR$^{-1}$, and at some point a ``degeneracy floor'' is reached because of the degeneracy between intrinsic color and redshift.
+Ideally, we would obtain uncertainties no greater than $0.02\times (1+z)$, which may be possible for a subset ($\sim 20\%$) of SNe found within luminous red galaxies where the SNR is high and calibration biases are well controlled.
+The majority of SN galaxies, however, will possess photo-$z$ uncertainties within the range of (0.03--0.04) $\times (1+z)$ (see the weak-lensing requirements of the SDT report), the extra scatter in the Hubble diagram is high, and there are huge pathologies between redshift and color leading to significant issues.
+Modern photo-$z$ codes contain many assumptions and are constantly evolving, and thus further work is required within this field to improve the results found.}